kagruber2412/Marketing_Research/L1_FrequencyDistributions_Crosstabs_HypothesisTesting.md

   **`R`** data type: numeric (double)

-## Discrete variables: Example (1)

-## Discrete variables: Example (2)

-What were the most common words in Trump's tweets?
+# Discrete variables

-## Discrete variables: Frequency tables (1)
+## Frequency tables

+**Usage:**

-* to obtain a count of the number of responses associated with different values of **one** variable
+* To obtain a count of the number of responses associated with different values of **one** variable.
-* to indicate how scores of respondents are distributed over meaningful categories
+* To indicate how scores of respondents are distributed over meaningful categories.

+**Possible research questions for frequency tables**

+* What is the range of response values?
+* What is the distribution of the responses? (e.g. highest? lowest?)
+* How does it look like when responses are collapsed? (e.g. if there are few responses in some categories)
+* Is there a substantial (e.g. neutral) response?
+* How large is the missing data component and what effect does it have (on the results)?

 **Example:** *Trump's twitter behavior*

 5109 words obtained from tweets based on Trump's phones (during the presidential election campaign in 2016) had been categorized into 10 sentiments using the NRC Word-Emotion Association lexicon.

 **Research question:** How is the word sentiment of tweets distributed?

-## Discrete variables: Frequency tables (2)

-* obtain how responses are distributed over the range of possible values (number and percentages for each response category)

 ```
 # generate the data